MaterializeInc/materialize/doc/user/content/sql/alter-cluster.md

 Note that the cluster will not have settings for the availability zones, and compute-specific settings.
 If needed, these can be set explicitly.

+## Privileges

+The privileges required to execute this statement are:

+- Ownership of the cluster.

 ## See also

 - [`CREATE CLUSTER`](/sql/create-cluster/)